uit-no/hpc-doc/general/jobs.rst

 Large memory nodes
 ---------------------

-Stallo has 32 compute nodes with 128GB memory each (the 272 others have 32GB memory).
+Stallo has 32 compute nodes with 128GB memory each (the 744 others have 32GB memory).
+The large memory nodes has 8 GB of memory available pr. core, but in principle they should only be utilized for jobs that require more than 32 GB of memory since the memory/core issue can be solved by downscaling the number of cores that is used pr. memory-pool.

 To use the large memory nodes you should ask for access to the ``highmem`` queue, just send a mail to support-uit@notur.no.
 After being